AnChiLuo/FluoTileShadingCorrector/README.md

     -  `Results` : Final fused images
       These folders are created under a parent directory automatically named after the source file.
  3. When finished, only the final fused images in the Results folder are retained.
  4. If  `Manual` mode is selected, a dialog will appear after stitching to allow the user to inspect the fused image (see Fig. 2).
 You can zoom and pan the image to check the stitching alignment.
-Options are provided to either proceed to the next channel,rerun Stitching for the same channel, or cancel the process.
+Options are provided to either proceed to the next channel, reselecting reference channel for Stitching, or cancel the process.

 ![Dialog_Manual](https://github.com/user-attachments/assets/f3947631-ab5b-4f59-88eb-dcb70a2c50ac)